NYU-Molecular-Pathology/containers/README.md

 ## Singularity

 Singularity containers are meant to be used on HPC, where Docker is not allowed.
 Singularity containers must be built on a system to which you have root (admin) access e.g. your desktop computer.
 Singularity itself can only be run natively in a Linux environment.
-To build a Singularity container from your Mac desktop, you need either Vagrant or Docker installed, in which to run Singularity.
+To build a Singularity container from your Mac desktop, you need either Vagrant or Docker installed, in which to run Singularity via a Linux virtual machine/container (included).
 Instructions for building Singularity containers using both are included.
 Recipes to create Singularity containers are saved in files named `Singularity` or `Singularity.image-tag-name`, such as `Singularity.GATK-3.8`.
 The output will consist of an image file (`.simg`), which must be transferred to your target system for use.

 ### Build Singularity containers with Vagrant